m0wer/rssfilter/README.md

 There is a `Dockerfile` inside both `frontend` and `backend` folders.
 The `backend` image is multistage, thus be careful of building dev or final as `target`.

 ## docker-compose

-The development setup runs on `docker compose -f dev.docker-compose.yaml up --build` behind a traefik proxy.
-The backend is hot-reloaded, while for streamlit changes you need to rebuild the container.

 ```shell
 docker compose up